Josh Lowe Preview, Player Props: Rays vs. Mariners

-On Friday, Josh Lowe (coming off going 1-for-3) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays and Josh Lowe (.406 slugging percentage over his past 10 games, including one homer), battle starter Bryan Woo and the Seattle Mariners at Tropicana Field, Saturday at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Mariners.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Mariners.

 Josh Lowe Game Info & Props vs. the Mariners